kadena-io/pact/README.md

 smart contracts, the best way to go is to use the [Atom editor](https://atom.io) and install `language-pact` using the [package manager](http://flight-manual.atom.io/using-atom/sections/atom-packages/).

+Quick Start: Vim
+---

+If you are a [vim](https://vim.org) user, the [vim-pact](https://github.com/wsdjeg/vim-pact) plugin provides support for pact.

 Installing Pact with Homebrew (OSX only)
 ---
 You'll then need to install the Pact interpreter/REPL.
 On Mac, the easiest way to install `pact` is with Homebrew.